fmidev/aviation-message-archiver/src/doc/README.md

           (re-)establishing the connection.

           The account used to connect to the broker must have privileges to create such topology elements.
-When the value is set to `NONE`, no topology elements will be created, and all of them must exist on the broker when connecting.
+When the value is set to `NONE`, no topology elements will be created.
+In this case the configured exchange must exist for publishing to succeed.
+The broker must also route the message to at least one queue, otherwise the broker will respond with [RELEASED status](https://www.rabbitmq.com/docs/amqp#outcomes), which is considered a publication failure leading to retries.
+An easy way to always have a queue to route to is to configure a debug queue and set this value to `ALL` or `QUEUE_AND_BINDING`.

           Possible values: `ALL`, `EXCHANGE`, `QUEUE_AND_BINDING`, `BINDING`, `NONE`